 - a plain text file of the transcribed content (also searchable).

 Would you like to be a part of this project?
-We can always use more volunteers and since the work is done online, you don’t have to be in Toronto.
+We are moving on to other manuscripts and can always use more volunteers.
+Since the work is done online, you don’t have to be in Toronto.
 Please contact the project coordinator for more information.